What is Demand Planning?

 Related Concepts

-Supply Planning: Once you know what demand looks like (demand planning), supply planning figures out how to meet it.
+Supply Planning: Once you know what demand looks like, supply planning determines how to meet it.
 Can you produce enough?
 Do you have enough materials?
 This requires coordinating demand planning with production capacity and procurement.

-Forecast Accuracy Metrics: The numbers that measure how close your forecast was to actual demand.
+Forecast Accuracy Metrics: These are the metrics that measure how close your forecast was to actual demand.
 MAPE, RMSE, and MAE all tell different stories about forecast quality.
 Understanding which metric to use matters.

 Demand Sensing: Using real-time data (orders, point-of-sale, shipments) to refine short-term forecasts.
 While demand planning is about predicting what will happen, demand sensing is about adjusting quickly when what's actually happening diverges from the forecast.

-S&OP (Sales & Operations Planning): The monthly or quarterly meeting where demand planning, supply planning, financial planning, and business strategy all align.
-Demand planning is one input into this bigger process.
+S&OP (Sales & Operations Planning): This is the monthly or quarterly process where demand planning, supply planning, financial planning, and business strategy align.